 The P-660R-Tx v2 supports three virtual LAN interfaces via its single physical Ethernet interface.
-The first network can be configured in Web Configurator, Advanced Setup -> LAN -> LAN Setup as usual.
-The second and third networks that we call 'IP Alias 1' and 'IP Alias 2' can be configured CLI (Command Line Interface).
+The first network can be configured in Web Configurator, Advanced Setup, Network -> LAN -> DHCP Setup.
+The second and third networks that we call 'IP Alias 1' and 'IP Alias 2' can be configured in Network -> LAN -> IP Alias.